What to Bring

 • A water bottle and/or mug, useful for food & drink (when not got from vendors)

-• Tape, gaffer, LX, what ever, always useful for fixing things wot break (like tents)
+• Tape, gaffer, LX, whatever, always helpful for fixing things that break (like tents)

 • Pen and paper